Estimated reading time: 8 minutes

 As the roots continue to grow from year to year your plants get bigger and bigger, your garden eventually will begin to look overgrown.

-An annual plant is just the opposite and only lasts the season and once it’s gone, it’s gone.
+An annual plant is just the opposite and only lasts the season; once it’s gone, it’s gone.

-Some people enjoy a nice full garden and don’t mind it overgrown.
+Some people enjoy a lovely full garden and don’t mind it being overgrown.

-The majority of perennials can literally be cut into multiple pieces and planted elsewhere.
+The majority of perennials can be cut into multiple pieces and planted elsewhere.

-Some just do not survive being uprooted and/or fall apart.
+Some just do not survive being uprooted and/or falling apart.